jwt2706/3DPathfindingVisualizer/README.md

 # 3D Maze Pathfinding

 This is a 3D maze generator and pathfinding visualizer.
 It generates a random 3D maze and uses the depth-first search (DFS) algorithm to find a path from a random start point (white cube) to a random end point (red cube) while navigating around walls (green cubes).
 The path is visualized with the smaller blue cubes.
-Built With [Three.js](https://threejs.org/) - JavaScript 3D library.
+Built with [Three.js](https://threejs.org/), a JavaScript 3D library.

 Visit [here](https://jwt2706.ca/3DMazePathfinding) to try it out!